 Patients in overall good health who have a chin that is out of proportion with the rest of their facial features are typically excellent candidates for a sliding genioplasty.
 We understand that these patients have options when it comes to improving their facial contours, including choosing between inserting a chin implant and undergoing sliding genioplasty.
 The following video will give you a better understanding of the procedures and can help you make an informed decision on which option is best for you:

 As with any surgical procedure, risks and complications may occur.
 On the day of your sliding genioplasty consultation, Dr. Antell will discuss these risks as well as the recovery process.
 Closely following your surgeon’s instructions before and after your procedure can help minimize risks.
+The most common risks include bleeding, infection, asymmetry, and numbness of the area.

 During your initial consultation for sliding genioplasty, your surgeon will discuss your procedure goals and expectations with you.
 Your facial profile will be closely examined to determine if you are a candidate for sliding genioplasty.
 There are a variety of factors that can influence your procedure, including your facial structure and shape, your overall health, your age, and your expectations.